-Building on unprecedented DOT investments, the Executive Budget proposes a record 2-Year, \$11.9 billion DOT Capital Plan which ensures stronger State and local roads and bridges for years to come.
-This record level of investment provides DOT with resources necessary to renew, modernize and continue to drive economic development in our local communities.
+Building on unprecedented DOT investments, the Executive Budget continues the second year of a record \$11.9 billion, two-year DOT Capital Plan that ensures stronger State and local roads and bridges for years to come.
+This record level of investment provides DOT with resources necessary to renew, modernize and continue to drive economic development in local communities.

-The shorter, 2-year Capital Plan is proposed due to Federal funding uncertainty.
-Federal Fixing America's Surface Transportation (FAST) Act is set to expire on September 30, 2020.
-Unlike the MTA Capital Plan, where Federal aid accounts for approximately 20 percent of total spending, the DOT Capital Plan relies on Federal aid for more than 40 percent of its spending.
-Due to the ongoing uncertainty and lack of action at the Federal level, the State is making the prudent decision to commit at this juncture to a 2-year plan while working with the New York congressional delegation to move the renewal of the FAST Act forward.
+The shorter, two-year Capital Plan is proposed due to Federal funding uncertainty.
+The Federal Fixing America's Surface Transportation (FAST) Act was extended for one year and is now set to expire on September 30, 2021.
+Unlike the MTA Capital Plan, where Federal aid accounts for approximately 20 percent of total spending, the DOT Capital Plan has historically relied on Federal aid for more than 40 percent of its spending.
+Due to the ongoing uncertainty at the Federal level, the State is making the prudent decision to commit at this juncture to the second year of a two-year plan while working with the New York congressional delegation to move the renewal of the FAST Act forward.

-Major projects funded in this plan include Van Wyck phases 2 and 3, Hunts Point and Bruckner phases 2 and 3 and the replacement of I-81 in Syracuse.
+Major projects funded in this plan include phases of the Van Wyck Expressway expansion, the Hunts Point Interstate Access Improvement, and the replacement of I-81 in Syracuse.

-Following the Governor's call for additional modernization to reduce traffic congestion and improve the customer experience, the Thruway Authority is currently in the process of implementing cashless tolling system-wide, which will be completed during 2020.
+Following the Governor's call for additional modernization to reduce traffic congestion and improve the customer experience, the Thruway Authority has fully implemented cashless tolling system-wide.
+In 2020, the Thruway also began a multi-year initiative to redevelop its 27 service areas.